 Millions of Americans face the financial hardships of losing a job, not being able to work due to a disability or supporting a family on a small salary each year.
-The struggle to put food on the table, pay bills and support a family can be incredibly harsh which is why the United States has a series of welfare programs to help those in need.
+The struggle to put food on the table, pay bills and support a family can be incredibly harsh, which is why the United States has a series of welfare programs to help those in need.

 Federal welfare programs first started in 1935 during the great depression.
 With widespread poverty, starvation and unemployment, a series of programs were created to help Americans place food on the table and help those unable to support themselves and their families.

-Today, the means-tested welfare system consists of 79 government programs that offer cash, food, social services, education, training and housing for low-income Americans.
-As welfare programs are both funded through local, state and federal taxes, programs are often a topic of political debate.
+Today, the means-tested welfare system consists of government programs that offer cash, food, social services, education, training and housing for low-income Americans.
+As welfare programs are funded through local, state and federal taxes, programs are often a topic of political debate.

-Cost of Welfare Programs
+Cost of welfare programs

 The total cost of poverty assistance programs in America can add up to a shocking $1 trillion a year when combining both federal and state level program budgets.
 Because of the large total price tag on helping the poor, welfare programs are often an area of policy and budgetary debate.